Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 Start by making your pinhole camera.
 We made three in total from different materials.

-The first is from wood and has been premade by a manufacturer.
+The first is from wood and was prefabricated.
 We simply constructed a cube box and taped it together.
 The design uses a removable black card box liner that has no back.
 This is where the film or paper is inserted.
-If you’re going to copy this design make sure the insert black liner fits snugly inside the main box to avoid light leaks.
+If copying this design, make sure the insert black liner fits snugly inside the main box to avoid light leaks.

 Image credit: Claire Gillo

-Another pinhole camera we constructed was from a kitchen roll cardboard tube lined with black paper, and the third pinhole we made came from a tea bag cardboard box.
+Another pinhole camera we constructed was from a kitchen roll cardboard tube lined with black paper, and the third pinhole we made came from a cardboard box for teabags.
 It uses the same liner method as the wooden pinhole camera above.
 We lined extra black card around the back of the box as the card is quite thin.

-It’s important to keep in mind your box needs a removable lid that is also light proof when secured in place.
-We had a couple of elastic bands to hand to help the lids stay secure!
+Keep in mind that the box needs a removable lid that is also light-proof when secured in place.
+We used a couple of elastic bands to keep the lids secure!

 Image credit: Claire Gillo